apache/incubator-retired-gearpump-site/docs/about/contact_us.md

 ### Contribute code

 Contributions are warnly welcome!
-Please submit pull request at [https://github.com/intel-hadoop/gearpump/pulls](https://github.com/intel-hadoop/gearpump/pulls)
+To contribute to gearpump source code, please make a PR against [https://github.com/intel-hadoop/gearpump/pulls](https://github.com/intel-hadoop/gearpump/pulls)

+To contribute to the contents in this site, make a PR to [https://github.com/gearpump/gearpump.github.io](https://github.com/gearpump/gearpump.github.io)

 ### More Technical Support

-For potential cooperation and support, please contact <seanzhong@apache.org>
+For business cooperation and support, please contact <seanzhong@apache.org>